Ilackkeya/Data_Analysis_Projects/README.md

 - Data: Contains the datasets used for analysis
 - Notebooks: Jupyter notebooks with detailed analysis and explanations.
+- Power BI file: Data Visualization Dashboards (if any)
 - Readme: Detailed description of the project, including objectives, methodologies, and results.

 ### For More Information